Climate Group: COP

 Climate Group consistently plays an active role in the COP process, largely through the work of the Under2 Coalition and its states and regions.
 The first Under2 Coalition General Assembly was held at COP21 in Marrakech in November 2016.
 Since then, it has met every year to maximise opportunities for multilevel working between national and regional governments across the world.

 The main focus of UN climate talks at COP29 was finance, specifically how much is needed to keep the world within the 1.5C degree limit.
 With extreme weather conditions, from wildfires to floods, damaging infrastructure and impacting lives, climate finance is more critical than ever.
 After intense negotiations, developed countries pledged US $300 billion annually, with the goal of scaling up to $1.3 trillion by 2035.
 However, this year’s talks failed to take action on a decision to transition away from fossil fuels, a commitment made by nations at UN climate talks in Dubai in 2023.

-During the second week of COP29, at the ninth Under2 Coalition General Assembly, Governor Jay Inslee of Washington State delivered a powerful keynote address, stressing the importance of continued leadership at the state level.
-He highlighted how the recent U.S. election, along with the incoming administration, “won’t halt progress, but can propel us toward even more climate action.”
-He added, "We are not just subnationals, we are supernationals, because we always go faster than the federal level.
-This recent election can spur us to more rapid action."

-Across COP29, Under2 Coalition subnational governments showcased innovative financing and budgeting strategies to combat climate change.
-Lombardy’s Minister of Environment and Climate, Giorgio Maione, discussed the “Next Generation Budgets” project, launched in partnership with the Government of North Rhine Westphalia.

-At the Subnational Climate Action Leaders Exchange (SCALE) event, subnational leaders launched the Zero Emissions & Resilient Buildings (ZERB) Accelerator, aimed at reducing emissions in the building sector.
-Under2 Coalition members, including Maryland, Washington State, and Bogotá, committed to the SCALE initiative, stressing the need for enhanced coordination between subnational jurisdictions and national governments.

-During COP29, Climate Group also signed a letter coordinated by We Mean Business Coalition and Mission 2025, urging G20 leaders to show decisive leadership at the summit.
-This collective appeal emphasized the necessity for ambitious Nationally Determined Contributions (NDCs) and robust climate finance commitments.

 2023 United Nations Climate Change Conference In 2023, at COP28, members and signatories of the Under2 Coalition made a range of high-profile announcements and commitments to mitigate climate change.
 For example, Catalonia and California launched a global partnership for the adaptation and mitigation of climate change, Scotland committed to new funding for clean and reliable energy in three African countries, and New South Wales published a series of policy compendium on nature-based solutions through the Net Zero Futures Policy Forum, identifying examples of progress and best practice across Australia.